dycons/compose/README.md

 ## Participant Portal

-1. First make sure the services are running via `docker-compose up` .
+1. First make sure the keycloak services is running via `docker-compose up pp-keycloak` .
 2. **Add test Realm:**
    1. Navigate to http://127.0.0.1:8080/auth/admin.
    2. Login using the username and password: `admin` / `admin`